wp-plugins/woocommerce-discounts-plus/readme.txt

 An amazing WooCommerce extension to implement multiple discount criterias with ultimate convenience.

-WooCommerce Discounts Plus is compatible with WooCommerce 2.0.x to 2.2.x.
+WooCommerce Discounts Plus is compatible with all WooCommerce versions.

 Let us examine some examples of usage.